Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

-We call an insulator an anomalous surface topological crystalline insulator (sTCI) if its surface satisfies certain defining properties: we say a band insulator is a sTCI if there exists a geometry with some boundary conditions such that the surface Hamiltonian \begin{enumerate}[(i)] \item is not gapped everywhere; \item cannot be realized in an independent lower dimensional system; and \item can be gapped everywhere by breaking the crystalline symmetry or going through a bulk phase transition. \end{enumerate} This definition includes familiar phases such as weak TIs (protected by translation) and conventional TCIs, as well as the recently discovered TCI with surface hinge modes \cite{ Song17, Schindler17, Langbehn17, Benalcazar17Aug, Fang17}.
+We then proceed to define the notion of an ``anomalous surface topological crystalline insulator (sTCI)'' based on its surface properties: we say a band insulator is a sTCI if there exists a geometry with some boundary conditions such that the surface Hamiltonian \begin{enumerate}[(i)] \item is not gapped everywhere; \item cannot be realized in an independent lower dimensional system with the same symmetries; and \item can be gapped everywhere by breaking the crystalline symmetry or going through a bulk phase transition. \end{enumerate} This definition includes familiar phases such as weak TIs (protected by translation) and conventional TCIs, as well as the recently discovered TCI with surface hinge modes \cite{ Song17, Schindler17, Langbehn17, Benalcazar17Aug, Fang17}.

-Given a gapped bulk, the surface region where the gap vanishes is necessarily boundaryless, since otherwise the spatial spread of the surface states would diverge as we approach the boundary of the gapless region, necessitating the existence of gapless bulk states sas in Weyl semimetals \cite{Wan11, Huang15, Xu15}.
-This boundaryless region could be a 2D, 1D (collection of closed curves) or a 0D region (collection of points).
-We will show below that the latter is impossible for an insulator in class AII, but first, let us point out that designating a certain dimensionality to a gapless region generally depends on the symmetries at play, as well as the geometry of the sample.
+Given a gapped bulk, the surface region where the gap vanishes is necessarily boundaryless, since otherwise the spatial spread of the surface states would diverge as we approach the boundary of the gapless region, necessitating the existence of gapless bulk states as in Weyl semimetals \cite{Wan11, Huang15, Xu15}.
+This boundaryless region residing on the surface of the 3D bulk could be a 2D, 1D (collection of closed curves) or a 0D region (collection of points).
+We will show below that the latter is impossible for an insulator in class AII, but first, let us point out that designating a certain dimensionality to a gapless region generally depends not only on the symmetries at play, but also on the geometry of the sample.
 For example, the hinge insulators protected by rotation \cite{Song17, Fang17} possess 1D helical gapless modes when placed on a sphere, but exhibit gapless 2D Dirac cones when the surface is a plane normal to the rotation axis (with periodic boundary conditions along the two in-plane directions), as we illustrate Fig.~\ref{Planes}c.
 The relation between 1D and 2D surface states will be explored in more detail in Sec.~\ref{Sec:Dispersion}.